chriskottom/chriskottom.com-legacy/source/_posts/2016-10-29-stubbing-external-apis-with-webmock.markdown

 rake aborted!
 {% endcodeblock %}

-Ignoring the obvious failure, a single test took nearly *one whole second* to run, and most of that was time spent talking to the API.
-As we add more tests, each of which will make their own requests, the time to run the suite can be expected to increase linearly - assuming of course that the provider doesn't get tired of the constant requests and simply block our IP.
+Ignoring the fact that this test fails, it took nearly *one whole second* to run with most of that time spent talking to the API.
+As we add more tests will multiply the number of requests which will increase testing time linearly.
+(Assuming, of course, that the provider doesn't get tired of the constant requests and simply block our IP.)

-We need a way to test our handling code isolated from the network and the unpredictable results of the real API.
+In short: we need to be able to test the application code isolated from the real API.

 ## WebMock to the Rescue

 [WebMock](https://github.com/bblimke/webmock) is a gem that integrates with all the major testing frameworks (including [Minitest](https://github.com/seattlerb/minitest), natch) and allows us to stub and set expectations on HTTP requests made during testing.
 By stubbing network requests and responses several layers removed from our application code, we can inject canned responses with a degree of control we'd never get using the API directly.

-The rest of this post describes how I've used WebMock in my own tests and the methods I've used to keep my tests clean and manageable while removing the problems that come with integrated systems.
+In the rest of this post, I'll describe how I've used WebMock in my own tests to solve the problems described above, and I'll show how to organize your code to keep your tests clean and manageable.

 ### Step 1: Unplug from the Internet.

 Begin to isolate your tests by globally shutting down all HTTP requests.
-Just include the gem in your Gemfile and add the following lines to your test helper:
+Just include the `webmock` gem in your Gemfile, and add the following lines to your test helper:

 {% codeblock lang:ruby test/test_helper.rb %}
 require 'webmock/minitest'